rxdu/smartcar_toolbox/README.md

 * The core functions (simulation/control) of this toolbox are self-contained inside this repository.
 The default CMake configurations only generate core functions to maintain minimal dependency.
 * Eigen is a header-only library for linear algebra.
 There should be no external dependency associated with this library.
 * Logging function depends on [g3log](https://github.com/KjellKod/g3log).
 Set variable "ENABLE_LOGGING" to be "on" in code/CMakeLists.txt to enable this function.
-* Unit Test depends on [googletest](https://github.com/google/googletest).
+* Unit test depends on [googletest](https://github.com/google/googletest).
 Set variable "BUILD_TESTS" to be "on" in code/CMakeLists.txt if you want to add and compile test code.
+* Souce code of depdendent libraries are included in this repository for easier compile configurations.
+Newer versions will be tested and updated periodically.

 Note: The source code and dependent libraries are all cross-platform.
-It shouldn't be much different to compile and run code on Windows/MacOS.
-However, since the main development and tests are done under Ubuntu, the documentation assumes this platform is used and only very limited instructions will be provided for other platforms.
+Since the main development and tests are done under Ubuntu, the documentation assumes this platform is used and only limited instructions will be provided for other platforms.
+But it shouldn't be much different to compile and run code on Windows/MacOS.

 **Install Tools**:
 ```